-A new independent survey of UK taxpayers has revealed that almost a third of those who file their own self-assessment tax return don’t fully understand what they can and can’t claim for.
+An independent survey of UK taxpayers revealed almost a third of those who file their own self-assessment tax return don’t fully understand what they can and can’t claim for.

-Consumer group Which? quizzed around 1,300 entrepreneurs late last year, in a bid to understand their self-assessment tax return experiences.
+Consumer group Which? quizzed around 1,300 entrepreneurs in a bid to understand their self-assessment tax return experiences.

 Each taxpayer was shown a list of potential items, with 31% of respondents admitting being unsure which items could be claimed for as qualifying expenses in their tax return.

 Those who file their self-assessment tax returns online and do not include annual expenses relating to their income risk paying more tax to HM Revenue and Customs (HMRC) than is necessary.

 Interestingly, 93% of survey respondents who had made expenses claims on previous tax returns said they had never been asked by HMRC for more information to back up their claims.
 Nevertheless, those who are caught, including ineligible tax reliefs in their tax returns, incur potential fines from HMRC.